Pritchard undergoes SAFC medical as manager makes interesting admission about Pigott

-Alex Pritchard undergoes Sunderland medical as AFC Wimbledon manager makes interesting admission about Cats 'target' Joe Pigott
+Sunderland AFC transfer gossip: Alex Pritchard undergoes medical as AFC Wimbledon manager makes interesting admission about Cats 'target' Joe Pigott

 There’s been some movement around League One today in terms of transfers.